complexorganizations/Data-Scraper/.github/readme.md

 - The problem with browser extensions is that they are slow, and when it comes to large scraping projects it turns into a nightmare.

 Why is this app so small?
-- This app is designed to be small and run in the background.
+- Small but extremely strong, this app is designed to run in the background.

 ---
 ### Concurrency